brodriguez8774/Python_ParallelGuiTutorial/readme.md

 6) Finally, when each thread exits, it should return the value inserted or removed from the shared array.

 ### Step 3 - Combining Parallelization into the Gui
+Now copy your GUI file from step one into the ``step_3`` folder.
+As in step 2, there is a partially established multiprocess class.
+All shared variables you need should be already provided.
+1) This time, we want exactly two threads.
+In the multiprocessing class, update the ``thread_gui()`` function to call your newly copied GUI.
+2) You'll want to modify your GUI kwargs to accept the "run_bool", "shared_int", "shared_event" thread variables.
+Also modify the GUI button to accept these as well.
+These variables are how your threads will communicate.
+3) Update the ``generate_random_number()`` function:
+    * Use "event.clear()" and "event.wait()" so it only generates a number when told to by the gui.
+    * Set the shared_int value to this newly generated value.
+    * Use "event.set()" to let the GUI thread know a random value has been generated.
+4) Update the button in the GUI.
+On click, the button should:
+    * Use "event.set()" to tell the random generator a new value is needed.
+    * Use "event.clear()" and "event.wait()" to wait until the generator has a new value.
+        * NOTE: Normally in a GUI thread, you wouldn't want to block logic like this.
+However, in this example, the logic is simple enough that the block is trivial, and more importantly, it shows having two threads wait for each other at different steps of communication.
+    * Finally, update the actual text on the GUI to display the newly generated random value from the other thread.
+5) For added clarity and/or debugging purposes, don't forget to add proper logging statements.